 It looks fantastic right?

-Sorry, I have stop you right now.
+Sorry, I have to stop you right now.
 This is complete bullshit and most of these pictures do not represent the real life of a digital nomad.

 Another thing: the brightness.
 If in the middle of the summer you can’t see your smartphone, don’t expect to see your laptop screen in the middle of the beach.
-And I’m not gonna talk about the heat generated by the sun your MacBook, neither the sand on a ~1.500 USD laptop… or sunglasses usage to see a screen (spoiler: you can’t see anything)!
+And I’m not gonna talk about the heat generated by the sun on your MacBook, neither the sand on a ~1.500 USD laptop… or sunglasses usage to see a screen (spoiler: you can’t see anything)!

 Thanks to the social media, some self-obsessed pseudo-influencers try to sell you a dream… a dream that they don’t even live!

 As you can see, I don’t have a lot of sympathy for people who fake their life ;)

 Let’s talk a minute about money, even if it’s a controversial topic.
 Because, it’s something I heard a lot, and I think there are a few misconceptions.

 You don’t need to be rich to live where most people spend their dreamed holidays.

 The most commons destinations for nomad are actually quite cheap to live.
 For example, in Bali (Indonesia) you can easily live with $1.300/month.
 In Chiang Mai (in Thailand), you can live with $900/month…

 How much does it cost to live in NYC, Paris or London?